 36) Video evidence: Time stamped video evidence of a release is mandatory and will be used by tournament officials to verify billfish species, catch and release times.
 All video evidence must be submitted by 8:30 p.m. on the day of fishing.

 37) Videos may be submitted via Reel Time Apps or email.
 Additionally, SD cards may be hand delivered to Courtney Bowden at the weigh station on Dock Road.
 No video = no points!

 38) The video must clearly capture the species of fish during the fight and the release of each fish.
 The video footage must be continuous and show the mate touching the leader or the leader touching the rod tip.
 If tournament officials are unable to see indisputable evidence of the species of billfish, the release will be scored at 99 points.
 If tournament officials are unable to see indisputable evidence of a proper release, the release will earn zero points.

-39) Colored ribbons/identifier will be distributed to each boat at registration.
-Confirmation of the day will be made by adding the day’s ribbon/identifier in the video.
-The identifier chosen for the day of fishing will be announced via Reel Time Apps on the night before fishing.
+39) An ‘identifier’ will be distributed to each boat at registration.
+Teams MUST show the identifier in the video along with saying “the tournament name, date and day of fishing once at the beginning of each day).
+After release - Teams must say the assigned release time given by the committee boat on camera.
+The identifier will be announced at the Captains Meeting and via Reel Time Apps on the night before fishing begins.
 All videos will become property of the WMIT.